VERSALIST GUIDES

 1. Tokenization

-Convert text into subwords/characters using methods like BPE (Byte Pair Encoding), WordPiece, or SentencePiece.
-This allows models to handle any text, even words they've never seen before.
+Convert text into subwords using BPE, WordPiece, or SentencePiece.
+Allows models to handle any text, even unseen words.

 2. Embeddings + Positional Encoding

-Map tokens to high-dimensional vectors, enriched with position information.
-This tells the model not just what words are present, but where they appear in the sequence.
+Map tokens to high-dimensional vectors with position information.
+Tells the model what words are present and where they appear.

 3. Attention Mechanism